Rockwell hardness test: Models and operation

 The determination of the Rockwell hardness of a material involves the application of a minor load followed by a major load.
 The minor load establishes the zero position.
 The major load is applied, then removed while still maintaining the minor load.
-The depth of penetration from the zero datum is measured from a dial, on which a harder material gives a lower measure.
+The depth of penetration from the zero datum is measured, on which a harder material gives a lower measure.
 That is, the penetration depth and hardness are inversely proportional.
-The chief advantage of Rockwell hardness is its ability to display hardness values directly, thus obviating tedious calculations involved in other hardness measurement techniques.

-The Rockwell test is very cost-effective as it does not use any optical equipment to measure the hardness based on the small indention made, rather all calculations are done within the machine to measure the indention in the specimen, providing a clear result in a manner in which is easy to read and understand once given.
-This also prevents any reworking or finishing needing to be done to the specimen both before and after testing.
-However, it is critical to double check specimens as the smallest indentions made from testing could potentially result in incorrect measurements in hardness, leading to catastrophe.
-After time, the indenter on a Rockwell scale can become inaccurate as well and need replacing to ensure accurate and precise hardness measurements.
+The Rockwell test does not use any optical equipment to measure the hardness indention, rather all calculations are done within the machine to measure the indention in the specimen.

-The equation for Rockwell Hardness is $HR = N-h*d$, where d is the depth in mm (from the zero load point), and N and h are scale factors that depend on the scale of the test being used (see following section).
+The equation for Rockwell hardness is $HR = N-h*d$, where d is the depth in mm (from the zero load point), and N and h are scale factors that depend on the scale of the test being used (see following section).

 It is typically used in engineering and metallurgy.
 Its commercial popularity arises from its speed, reliability, robustness, resolution and small area of indentation.

 Legacy Rockwell hardness testers operation steps: